-Please see table at the end of this leaflet, "Summary of advice if you missed a tablet more than 12 hours ago".
+Please refer to the table at the end of this leaflet, "Summary of advice if you missed a beige active tablet more than 12 hours ago".

 Ask your doctor or pharmacist to answer any questions you may have.

 If you take too much (overdose)